stelligent/autotemplation/README.md

 1. Browse to [Google API Console]. (https://console.developers.google.com/apis/library)
 2. Click Credentials on the left side.
 3. Create Credentials.
 4. Create a project.
+Use autotemplation for name throughout.
-5. Choose OAuth Client ID.
+5. Click Create credentials and choose OAuth Client ID.
-6. Configure Consent Screen.
+6. Click Configure Consent Screen.
 7. Enter a Product Name and Save.
-8. Click other and enter a name.
+8. Click other, enter a name, and click Create.
 9. Hit OK on key screen.
 10. Click the download button next to your key and save as `client_secret.json` in the autotemplation directory.
 (This file is ignored and should not be commited back to the repository.
+11. Click Overview, then Enabled APIs.
+12. Click Drive API under Google Apps APIs.
+13. Click Enable.

 #### System Configuration
 1. Install Python3 ([Download] (https://www.python.org/downloads/))